 When it comes to sustainable farming practices, alfalfa provides several key benefits.
 Its nitrogen-fixing ability reduces the need for chemical fertilizers, minimizing the risk of water pollution from runoff.
 Alfalfa's deep-rooting system helps sequester carbon, mitigating the effects of greenhouse gas emissions, as well as sequestering excess nutrients that may be present in the soil.
 The crop's ability to reduce soil erosion and improve water infiltration also contributes to better watershed management.

-Alfalfa is a leguminous plant, meaning it has the ability to fix atmospheric nitrogen into the soil through a symbiotic relationship with rhizobium bacteria.
+Alfalfa is a leguminous plant, meaning it can fix atmospheric nitrogen into the soil through a symbiotic relationship with rhizobium bacteria.
 This natural nitrogen-fixing ability reduces the need for synthetic nitrogen fertilizers, promoting sustainable farming practices.
 By enhancing soil fertility, alfalfa contributes to healthier and more productive subsequent crops.
 Crop rotation involving alfalfa can break pest and disease cycles, reduce soil erosion and improve soil structure.
 The deep-rooting system of alfalfa also helps loosen the soil, allowing better water infiltration and root penetration for other crops.

 Alfalfa helps break pest cycles as it doesn't host the same pests as small grains or grasses.
 Its natural growth cycle supports different weed species and insects, reducing the need for pesticides.
 Research has shown that alfalfa fields can host over 500 species of insects, which is great for biodiversity, supporting wildlife such as waterfowl, rodents and larger mammals like deer and elk.